The Only Actors Still Alive From The Cast Of M*A*S*H

 Loretta Swit

-Another of the four stars to make it through all eleven seasons of "M*A*S*H," Loretta Swit played head nurse Margaret "Hot Lips" Houlihan on the show.
+Another of the four stars to make it through all 11 seasons of "M*A*S*H," Loretta Swit played head nurse Margaret "Hot Lips" Houlihan on the show.
 She won two Emmy Awards for her performance and appeared in nearly every episode, placing second only to Alda in total credits.
 Although Houlihan's history as a self-proclaimed "army brat" made her more of an antagonist in the show's early seasons, Swit carried through a wide range of compelling emotional arcs by the time "M*A*S*H" concluded.

 After the series ended, Swit continued to work in television, including some voiceover work in shows like "Batman: The Animated Series" and "Cow and Chicken."
-Now 84 years old, Swit isn't terribly active in the entertainment industry, but she still has an impressive collection of roles to her name.
+In recent years, Swit isn't terribly active in the entertainment industry, but she still has an impressive collection of roles to her name.
 She's remained close with many of her former "M*A*S*H" co-stars over the years, especially Alda and the late, great Harry Morgan, who played Colonel Sherman T. Potter in the show's final seasons.
 In addition to her acting work, Swit has published books on needlepoint and watercolor painting, and she's a seasoned activist in the animal rights field.
 In 1989, Swit received a well-deserved star on the Hollywood Walk of Fame.

 The first "Hot Lips," Sally Kellerman (who originated the role in the classic 1970 Robert Altman film the series would be based on), died in 2022